 5. Confirm the information and submit it.

-6. Pay the test fee online or contact the test centre to pay the test fee and complete the registration.
+6. Pay the test fee online or contact the test center to pay the test fee and complete the registration.

 7. Get your admission ticket.

-Only after completing steps 1-6 will the candidate's registration be officially valid.
+Only after completing steps 1 to 6 will the candidate's registration be officially valid.

 You need to sign up as a user of the website if you're using the Chinese Test Service website for the first time.
 Before signing up, you'll see the CTI Registration Agreement and a Guide to Privacy Protection for Chinese Test Candidates.
 Click the 'I have read and agree' button to confirm that you accept and will follow these terms.
 After setting up a username, providing an email address, and setting a password, you will be successfully signed up.